Kong/docs.konghq.com/app/plugins/prometheus.md

 ### Reading metrics

-Metrics are availble on the Admin API at `http://localhost:8001/metrics` endpoint.
-Note the URL to the Admin API will be specific to your installation.
+Metrics are availble on the Admin API at the `http://localhost:8001/metrics` endpoint.
+Note the the URL to the Admin API will be specific to your installation; see _Accessing the metrics_ below.

+This plugin records and exposes metrics at the node-level.
+Your Prometheus server will need to discover all Kong nodes via a service discovery mechanism, and consume data from each node's configured `/metric` endpoint.
+Kong nodes that are set to proxy only (that is their Admin API has been disabled in the kong.conf file) will need to use a [custom nginx template](/latest/configuration/#custom-nginx-configuration) configuration to expose the metrics data.

 #### Available metrics